kwmlodozeniec/yojenkins/README.md

   - For financial or marketing support options see [Support This Project!](https://www.yojenkins.com/support/).
   - To contribute to this project, see [Contribute to This Project!](https://www.yojenkins.com/contribute/).

+## License

+This project is licensed under the *GNU General Public License Version 3* - Please see the [LICENSE](LICENSE) file for details.